BloomTech-Labs/phoenix-fe/README.md

 ## Key Features

--    Registration as a User or Host/Terms of service
+-    Registration as a User or Host
+-    Terms of service - Clearly Organized
 -    Meetup/Calendar based on location
 -    Real time event data detailed in calendar
--    Upload pictures/silhouette guideline
+-    Upload pictures
+-     Silhouette Guideline for Profile Pictures
 -    Users match via a built in personality test

 ##  Tech Stack
+# React
+ - React as the front end will make for a quick web-app setup

+# NPM
+- NPM: prevent yarn/npm mix ups

+# Material UI
+- Material UI: Styling library with flexibility

+# LESS/SASS
--
+- Clean CSS

 ### Front end built using: